 We compete globally with Applied Sterilization Technologies, a segment of STERIS plc, as well as other smaller or regional outsourced sterilization companies.
 In addition, some manufacturers have invested or are investing in in-house sterilization capabilities.
 We also face competition from other technologies, such as chemical cross-linking of polymers.
-Our services generally compete on the basis of the quality of technology and services offered, level of expertise in each of the major sterilization methods, level of expertise in the applicable regulatory requirements, proximity to customers and the cost of services.
+Our services generally compete on the basis of the quality of technology and services offered, level of expertise in each of the major sterilization methods, level of expertise in the applicable regulatory requirements and proximity to customers.